William Cobbett: Prison (1810–1812)

-Cobbett was found guilty of treasonous libel on 15 June 1810, after objecting in The Register to the flogging at Ely, Cambridgeshire of local militiamen by Hanoverians.
+Cobbett was found guilty of seditious libel on 15 June 1810, after objecting in The Register to the flogging at Ely, Cambridgeshire of local militiamen by Hanoverians.
 During his two years' incarceration at Newgate Prison, he wrote the pamphlet Paper Against Gold, warning of the dangers of paper money, and many essays and letters.
 His daughter Anne lived with him in prison.
 On his release, a dinner in his honour in London was attended by 600 people and directed by Sir Francis Burdett, who like Cobbett was a strong advocate of parliamentary reform.

 "Two-Penny Trash" (1812–1817)

 By 1815 the tax on newspapers had reached four pence a copy.
 As few people could afford to pay six or seven pence for a daily newspaper, the tax restricted the circulation of most journals to those with fairly high incomes.
 Cobbett could sell only about a thousand copies a week.
 Nonetheless, he began criticising William Wilberforce for endorsing the Corn Laws, for his personal wealth and opposition to bull and bear-baiting, and particularly for his approval of "the fat and lazy and laughing and singing negroes".

 In 1816 Cobbett began publishing the Political Register as a pamphlet.
 It now sold for only two pence and soon had a circulation of 40,000.
 Critics termed it "two-penny trash", a phrase Cobbett adopted.
 It became the main newspaper read by the working class.

 Radical campaigner Samuel Bamford later wrote:

 At this time the writings of William Cobbett suddenly became of great authority; they were read on nearly every cottage hearth in the manufacturing districts of South Lancashire, in those of Leicester, Derby, and Nottingham; also in many of the Scottish manufacturing towns.
 Their influence was speedily visible.
 He directed his readers to the true cause of their sufferings—misgovernment; and to its proper corrective—parliamentary reform.

 This made Cobbett a dangerous man.
 In 1817, he became aware that the government was planning to arrest him for sedition.
 With the government intending to suspend habeas corpus, and fearing arrest for his arguably seditious writings, Cobbett again fled to the United States.
 On Wednesday 27 March 1817, he embarked at Liverpool for New York on the ship Importer, with D. Ogden as master, accompanied by his two eldest sons, William and John.